What does the Reproductive Health Act (RHA) do?

 - What does this abortion coverage requirement in the RHA mean?
 If a private health-insurance policy covers pregnancy-related care, then it must also cover the costs of abortion.
 Any deductible, coinsurance, waiting period, or other cost-sharing limit that applies to abortion cannot be higher than what the policy requires for other pregnancy care.
 A policy cannot otherwise impose any restriction or delay on coverage for abortion.

 - Does the insurance coverage requirement apply to all insurance policies?
 No. It only applies to individual and group accident or health insurance policies that cover pregnancy-related care.
+If your insurance is through an Illinois state, county, or city employee plan, abortion should be covered.
 Certain categories of insurance plans, such as some multi-state plans, are not required to cover abortion.

 - Does the RHA require employers with conscience objections to pay for abortion coverage in health insurance plans?
 The RHA does not change the protections that already exist in Illinois law (under the Health Care Right of Conscience Act) for those with moral or religious objections, including organizations that pay for health care insurance, who want to opt out of coverage and have a documented conscience-based objection.